felwal/felwal.github.io/content/about.md

 hidden: true
 ---

 I currently study Interactive Media Technology at KTH Royal Institute of Technology.
-Topics include interaction design, human-computer interaction, computer graphics, and game design – complemented with a focus on sustainability and social aspects of technology.
+Topics include interaction design, human-computer interaction, computer graphics, and game design – complemented with a focus on environmental and social aspects of technology.
 You can view all my courses here: [](/university-courses)

 ## Contact